Panduza/pza-dev-picoha-dio/test/robot/README.md

 You will need an Raspberry Pico with Panduza Firmware flashed.

-To simplified testing we connecte GPIOs by pair, link so:
+To simplified testing we connecte GPIOs by pair, like so:

 ![PicoBenchSetup](./images/PicoBenchSetup.png)